Providing lifesaving maternal healthcare in remote Africa

 - Greater quality and efficiency in childbirth services provided by trained, local midwives and health and medical professionals.

-- Access to free, quality medical services, emergency obstetric care & improved/new facilities for poor women, particularly those in regional and remote areas.
+- Access to free, quality medical services, emergency obstetric care & improved/new facilities for poor women, particularly those in remote areas.

 - Improved access to, and co-ordination of fistula treatment.